rda-dattore/GRIB/README.md

 ## Description

+- Tools for decoding and converting GRIB1 and GRIB2
-GRIB parameter and level tables that support the NCAR Research Data Archive's GRIB data files
+- Parameter and level code tables that support the NCAR Research Data Archive's GRIB data files
+  - Tables include mappings to Global Change Master Directory (GCMD) and Climate and Forecast (CF) keywords

 ### **src:**

-- This directory contains various codes for reading GRIB1 and GRIB2, and converting between them
+- This directory contains C code for reading GRIB1 and GRIB2, and converting between them

 ### **tables:**